 This is the original code (as opposed to contributions) that I have released under open-source licenses for you to use.
 Most of it is Web-related somehow and in Python.
 I hope you find it useful!
 If so (or if you have a patch) please drop me a line at email@example.com.

-pytidylib — My most popular module.
-A new Python wrapper for tidylib, which allows you to convert slightly invalid HTML/XHTML markup into valid markup.
+pytidylib — A Python wrapper for tidylib, which allows you to convert slightly invalid HTML/XHTML markup into valid markup.
 It can also convert HTML entities and apply numerous options.
 I created this so that I could clean up markup inside web applications.

 PylonsTemplates — PylonsTemplates gives you additional paster templates for Pylons applications.
 Right now, there's one —